openscope/openscope/documentation/airport-guides/eddm.md

 \* Preferred departure route
 ¹ Non-jet aircraft
-² For aircraft unable to comply with restrictions of the "sierra" departure route
+² For aircraft unable to comply with restrictions of the "S"-suffix SID

 #### Arrivals